markteehan/file-chunk-connectors/README.md

 Three reasons for streaming file transfer:

 ### Faster throughput
 Command line data senders (such as rysnc, scp, ftp, curl) operate single-threaded per file: one thread reads (for example) a 2GB file sequentially from the first to the last byte - this has not changed in decades.
-The streaming-file transfer splits the file into 512KB chunks with ten (or more) threads streaming file chunks in parallel, achieving much faster data throughput between servers, or from onprem to cloud.
-Similarly to event streaming, the goal is to maximize the use of available resources and improve overall performance in data transfer operations.
+The streaming-file transfer splits the file into 1MB chunks with ten (or more) threads streaming file chunks in parallel, achieving much faster data throughput between servers, or from onprem to cloud.
+Similar to event streaming, the goal is to maximize the use of available resources and improve overall performance in data transfer operations.

 ### Fault tolerance
-Command line data send utilities require a reliable network: if connectivity is interrupted teh data transfer must restart.
+Command line data send utilities require a reliable network: if connectivity is interrupted then data transfer must restart.
 While some utilities have improved this; in general restart-from-zero is the recovery mechanism.
 The file-chunk connectors use a streaming protocol which has sophisticated behaviour for network interruptions: including replay, infinite retry, inflight data, backoff and batch management.
-This applies to data transfers using enterprise connectivity where cmd line utilities reduce the service-level; or from edge or remote endpoints where network latency and reliability may be lower than in the main data center.

 ### Expand the role of your Kafka clusters
 If your organization already uses Kafka for event-driven processing (or for logging or stream processing) then the same Kafka infrastructure can be used for streaming file transfer.
 The file chunk connectors are standard Kafka Connect plugins.

+## But Kafka is not for files...
+Why not?
+There are patterns for file-send scenarios on Kafka: sometimes they can be used; sometimes not.

+### File locators, not files

+Locators generally require shared object storage accessible enterprise wide.
+This is common on cloud platforms, but not on-prem.

+### Chunk the file

+File reassembly for multiple senders is hard.
+The Springboot/python development cost can be substantial.

+### BLOBs

+Databases handle BLOBs (binary large objects) - so (IMHO) should Kafka.
+While a byte-encoded small message (a BSOB?) is unproblematic, the lack of BLOB support (beyond the max.message.size) makes integration with enterprise systems (SAP ERP etc) more problematic than necessary.

 ## Packaging